Ain't Nothing Like the Real Thing: Personnel

-Donny & Marie version
+Donny and Marie version

-Donny Osmond and Marie Osmond, billed as Donny & Marie, remade "Ain't Nothing Like the Real Thing" for their November 1976 album release New Season, with the track having a concurrent single release to reach #21 on the Billboard Hot 100 in February 1977, also charting Adult Contemporary at #17.
-It was also a chart hit in Canada, peaking at #26 on the pop chart and #11 on the AC chart.
+American singers Donny Osmond and Marie Osmond, billed as Donny & Marie, remade "Ain't Nothing Like the Real Thing" for their November 1976 album release New Season, with the track having a concurrent single release to reach number 21 on the US Billboard Hot 100 in February 1977, also charting Adult Contemporary at number 17.
+It was also a chart hit in Canada, peaking at number 26 on the pop chart and number 11 on the AC chart.

-Record World said that it "is their finest performance yet."
+Record World said that it "is their finest performance yet".

-Chart performance
+Charts

+Elton John and Marcella Detroit version

+The British musician Elton John and the American singer Marcella Detroit recorded "Ain't Nothin' Like the Real Thing" for John's 1993 album Duets.
+After its inclusion on Detroit's album, Jewel, the song was released as a single under London Records in May 1994 as the fourth and final song from Duets, as well as the second single from Jewel.
+The B-sides, "Break the Chain" and "I Feel Free", are performed solo by Detroit.
+Detroit and John's version was produced by Chris Thomas and peaked at number 24 on the UK singles chart as well as number 29 in Iceland.

+Alan Jones from Music Week gave this version three out of five, writing, "Comparing with the original Marvin Gaye/Tammi Terrell pairing, this is a rather wan remake, but it will still make a dent in the Top 40."
+Leesa Daniels from Smash Hits complimented Detroit as "a stylish chick who has a lovely voice that could crack glass".